imanish003/imanish003/README.md

 I'm a Software Engineer with over 8 years of experience dedicated to architecting and delivering high-impact, user-centric web applications.
 My passion lies in building software with clean, maintainable code and leading teams to successfully deliver complex projects.
 I specialize in cutting-edge frontend development while also thriving on full-stack challenges.

-- 🔭 I’m currently looking for new opportunities as a Senior/Lead Software Engineer.

 ## 🛠️ My Tech Stack

 ### Frontend